unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   src="images/dmartinez_gas.jpg"
 %}

-## Martineztown and the new Boom
+## Martineztown and the New Boom

-The turn of the century saw great changes come to Martineztown as New Mexico was granted statehood in 1912.
-Electricity was sweeping the nation and the *Albuquerque Gas & Electric Company* offered low prices enticing new business and residents.
-By partnering with lumber companies like the _Sawmill Power Plant_, Albuquerque now had continuous electricity to sustain a full blown city.
-However,
+ Gaining statehood in 1912, New Mexico experienced an economic surgance as electricity was sweeping the nation.
+Companies like the *Albuquerque Gas & Electric Company* partnered with lumber companies like the *Sawmill Power Plant*, which provided the city with continuous electricy.
+Lured by cheap prices and work, families descended upon Martineztown turning the prime farm land into a new urban center.
+However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of 1930's put New Mexico in econimic ruin.[^OnlyinYourState]

+ ## World War II

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque